Despite COVID-19, Proposition 65 Violations Increased in March

 Assent supports companies with their supply chain data collection and management to ensure products in scope of Proposition 65 can be appropriately labeled to prevent costly fines.

-To learn more about how Assent develops and enhances Proposition 65 programs, contact us.
+To learn more about more about Assent Proposition 65 software, contact us.